ckgauro/SpringBootProjects/Master RESTFUL APIs with Spring Boot 2 in 100 Steps/Section 03: SpringBoot - Build RESTful Webservices using Spring Data JPA/Readme.md

 So we are going to all create a request in a lot of Posman clients and then test these things.

-So I'll see you in the next lecture.

 Until then, bye bye.